ARE YOU FACING RETALIATION FOR FILING A COMPLAINT?

 And finally, ensure that all communication you have with your supervisor, management, and HR is always done in writing (via email).
 The paper trail this creates can be incredibly valuable.

 How hard is it to win a retaliation lawsuit?
 Clearly, it can be a challenge.
-But, working with a skilled and experienced attorney certainly helps.
-Contact our retaliation lawyers at Feldman Legal Group today at 877-946-8293 for valuable advice and counsel.
+But working with a skilled and experienced attorney certainly helps.
+Contact our Tampa retaliation lawyers at Feldman Legal Group today at 877-946-8293 for valuable advice and counsel.

 What Is the Average Settlement in a Retaliation Lawsuit?

-As with most legal cases, settlements can vary significantly based upon the unique and personal details of your experience.
-Understanding this, if you do prove your case you may be awarded damages in a number of areas.
+As with most legal cases, settlements can vary significantly based on the unique and personal details of your experience.
+Understanding this, if you do prove your case, you may be awarded damages in a number of areas.
 These include:

 - Lost Pay: Encompassing both back pay (lost wages as a result of firing or demotion) and front pay (wages lost going forward), lost pay is first on the list of damages for which you can be compensated.
 Talk to your attorney about possibly receiving additional compensation for the damage that a demotion could do to your future career plans.